PrestigeBR/PrestigeBR.github.io/_posts/2022-04-03-intermediatebuildproduct.md

 and well, they are but it gets a bit more complicated than that.

-A lot, if not most blueprint nodes are of the class `K2Node_CallFunction` which does what the name suggests, it calls a c++ function like you'd expect.
+A lot, if not most blueprint nodes are of the class `K2Node_CallFunction` which does what the name suggests, it calls a c++ function.
-This is the type of node that any of your `UFUNCTION` macros will be creating when exposing functions to Blueprints if you've ever exposed c++ logic to the engine before.
-This is pretty straight forward and makes sense with the aforementioned statement however this brings me into the next category.
+This is the node class any of your `UFUNCTION` macros will be creating when exposing functions to Blueprints if you've ever exposed c++ logic to the engine before.
+This is pretty straight forward and makes sense with the aforementioned statement however not all nodes work like this.

 ### Intermediate nodes